Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/using-automated-backups-on-a-vps/guide.en-gb.md

 ### How to upgrade to Automatic Backup Premium

 Upgrading to "Premium" enhances your automatic backup option to a 7-day rolling daily backup.
-This allows you to revert to an older backup version compared to the 24-hour rotation of the standard option.
+This allows you to revert to older backup versions compared to the 24-hour rotation of the standard option.

 After selecting your VPS, click on the `Automated backup`{.action} tab in the horizontal menu.